23+ Questions To Ask Before Hiring a CRO Agency

 Mobile traffic accounts for 35 to 50% 70% of online visitors to most websites.
 Examining your website analytics will help you understand:

-1. What percentage of your website visitors are coming on mobile devices
+1. What percentage of your website visitors are coming from mobile devices

 2. What is the conversion rate for mobile visitors compared to desktop visitors

 Mobile website optimization requires a different set of processes compared to desktop optimization.
-Visitors on mobile devices typically come in two buying stages: the research phase or the action phase.
+Visitors on mobile devices typically progress through two stages: the research phase and the action phase.
 Presenting mobile visitors with the right information will have a significant impact on your bottom line.

 When evaluating different conversion rate optimization companies, ask them for examples of their mobile device optimization.
 Also, understand their mobile optimization process.